npchat/go-npchat/README.md

 #### How the webclient does it
 The npchat webclient implements ECDH P-256 to derive a shared secret from the ECDH public keys, and AES-GCM to encrypt messages with the shared secret.
 A more complete key derivation step is necessary here, HKDF would be good.

-### Simplicity
-The goal of this project is to implement the simplest possible solution for open, federated & secure communication.
-The result is a binary or container that can be deployed anywhere, at any scale.